iantiancen/platsorter/README.md

 Platsorter was a project I worked on in 2023 as part of the HSC.

+The project was originally developed offline and only recently uploaded to github.

 A prototyping approach was used for this project, resulting in a beta and final version of the project.
 The source code for the [beta](Platsorter_Beta.py) and [final](main.py) version of the game are both available here, in Platsorter_Beta.py and main.py respectively.